 Candidates will strengthen their understanding of how organizations function within many communities and how leaders influence school change and instructional improvement.
 Specific content includes:

-Reviewing and expanding on the meanings of leadership and the role leaders play in change within the school community;
+Reviewing and expanding on the meanings of leadership and the role leaders play in change within the school community through attendance at various public meetings and interviews with school and community leaders.

-Applying Reframing skills to address, assess, develop solutions and make appropriate decisions regarding critical instructional, personnel, community and financial issues at the local school level.
+Applying Reframing skills to address, assess, develop solutions and make appropriate decisions regarding critical instructional, personnel, community and financial issues at the local school level through analysis of a variety of cases including the student’s own school Improvement Plan.

-Investigating political, financial, legal and instructional implications of an instructional issue as it relates to the needs, strengths and opinions of the local school community and school division.
+Investigating political, financial, legal and instructional implications of an instructional issue as it relates to the needs, strengths and opinions of the local school community and school division through case studies, including the student’s own School Improvement Plan and attendance at various public meetings.

 Exploring educators’ codes of ethics to identify, embrace and incorporate one into a personal code.